[For performance results click here]

 - Preservation of wealth during recessions and crises with steady capital growth across all economic environments.

-- A true back to basics, simple and robust strategy, that inherits millenary investment wisdom, economic sense and empirical evidence.
+- A true back to basics, simple and robust strategy, which inherits millenary investment wisdom, economic sense and empirical evidence.
 (More about the power of simplicity → here).

 Investment Process: A Strategy in 3 Steps